-The interpretation of the timing of the game is immediate in case the sellers' supply comes from an existing stock (either units that have been produced at an earlier time, or some natural resource
+The interpretation of the timing of the game is immediate in case the sellers' supply comes from an existing stock (either units that have been produced at an earlier time, or some natural resource that the firm controls).
+One simple way to understand the timing in the case where production

-&lt;sup>6Inderst (2006) demonstrates that giving multiple buyers the right to make offers that has a significant impact on results due to the convexity of the sellers' cost functions.
+6Inderst (2006) demonstrates that giving multiple buyers the right to make offers that has a significant impact on results due to the convexity of the sellers' cost functions.
 In our model of constant marginal costs, where a seller has capacity in place, the buyer will always buy a unit at a price of 0 if the buyer can make offers.

-&lt;sup>7In general we see the sellers making offers, even with a single buyer, as when the Department of Defense (DOD) is purchasing weapon systems.
+7In general we see the sellers making offers, even with a single buyer, as when the Department of Defense (DOD) is purchasing weapon systems.
 The DOD may do this to solve possible agency problems between the agent running the procurement auction and the DOD.
 If an agent can propose offers, it is much easier for sellers to bribe the agent to make high offers than if sellers make offers, which can be observed by the regulator.
 This is because the sellers can bribe the agent to make high offers to each of them, but competition between the sellers would give each seller an incentive to submit a low bid to make all the sales and it would be quite difficult for the agent to accept one offer that was much higher than another.